SarahLeweke/rkhs-splines/README.md

 Vector-valued and scalar-valued approximation splines in reproducing kernel Hilbert spaces for the reconstruction of neuronal current from MEG and EEG measurements.

 ## Summary
-`spline_MEG` is a function reconstructing the neuronal current inside the brain from given magnetoencephalography (MEG) or electroencephalography measurements (EEG).
+`spline_MEG` is a function reconstructing the neuronal current inside the brain from given magnetoencephalography (MEG) or electroencephalography (EEG) measurements.
 The underlying model of the problem is given by:

  * The multiple-shell model with a ball modelling the human brain and three shells modelling the brain fluid, the scull, and the skalp, [[10]](#10).